• Thanksgiving Recipes

 Yes you can eat the green tops on strawberries!

-Also, check out how to freeze strawberries, corn, and broccoli!
+Also, check out how to freeze strawberries, how to freeze corn, and how to freeze broccoli!

 how to freeze bananas Pinterest image